 Installing some nesting boxes can also attract birds but make sure that you don’t place them too close together as many species are quite territorial.
 Also don’t put them near feeders as these will often be busy areas and birds like their homes to have a little peace and quiet, especially when they’re making little birds.

 There are different kinds of food for different species of birds.
 Goldfinches, for instance, much prefer small, black niger seeds.
 It can take a while to attract them to your feeder but once they find out where a reliable food source is they will be return regularly.
 Other birds prefer sunflower seeds or fat balls, so having a good mix in your garden will bring in a wide variety.
 Birds are either tree feeders and need plenty of cover or are ground feeders like robins.
-Put in a water feature and you might even attract slightly rarer birds like grey wagtails.

 Don’t be Afraid to Go Wild

 Letting certain areas of your garden get overgrown and a little wild is not a bad idea.
 Areas like this can attract animals such as voles, particularly if you put in some dead wood and garden debris so that insects are also attracted there.

 If you want to bring in larger mammals such as hedgehogs, there are certain foods that you can put down.
 Avoid the traditional milk and bread as this isn’t actually very good for them.
 Provide a sheltered, covered space somewhere safe and put out some nuts, fruit and maybe the odd left over vegetable from the kitchen.

 Putting in a water feature can be another way to attract wildlife, this time frogs and newts.
 Building a pond is not as difficult as it appears and there are plenty of kits now available at garden centres that are easy to install.
 As long as you keep it clean and have plenty of plants like water lilies you should be able to attract an exotic array of reptiles and even some colourful dragonflies.

 Planning a Wildlife Friendly Garden